ibm-cloud-docs/openpages/choosing-a-plan.md

 The Standard plan is ideal for small to medium-sized organizations or departments in larger organization who are looking for expanded use of GRC solutions.

+[watsonx.governance]{: tag-blue} To integrate with watsonx.governance, the Standard plan is required.

 ## What is supported by the Essentials and Standard plans
 {: #what_is_supported}